pavja2/dmvcraft/README.md

 PVP combat is disabled by default but players can opt-in to pvp using the ``/pvp toggle`` command.
 You will have to wait at least 120 seconds to leave PVP mode so don't start a fight you're unwilling to finish!
 ### The Environment
 Please try to keep the server looking nice / natural.
 This means avoid flattening vast areas of the map for no reason or only partially cutting down trees (leaving them floating in the air).
 A little care in designing your builds goes a really long way.
-### Lag Management
-I'm paying for hosting out of pocket and it's a **very** cheap box as game servers go.
-This means that you should avoid building massive mob-spawners, automatic farms or redstone clocks.
-Automating is half the fun of minecraft so I don't want to ban it outright but if a certain build causes trouble, it may have to be deleted.
 ### Chatting
 You will default in the global chat channel which is where everyone can hear you.
 There are a few other chat options available.
 Simply type the commands below to switch chat modes: